santarl/VitaOxiPad/README.md

    - Use VitaShell or another package manager to install the `.vpk` on your PS Vita.

 2. **Install the Client on Windows PC:**
-   - Download the latest `VitaOxiPad-x64.exe` of `VitaOxiPad-x32.exe` from the [releases page](https://github.com/DvaMishkiLapa/VitaOxiPad/releases).
+   - Download the latest `VitaOxiPad-x64.exe` or `VitaOxiPad-x32.exe` from the [releases page](https://github.com/DvaMishkiLapa/VitaOxiPad/releases).
    - Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases) on your PC.
    - Run the `VitaOxiPad-x64.exe` or `VitaOxiPad-x32.exe` and enter your PS Vita's IP address.